Xonshiz/ReadComicOnline-Downloader/README.md

 A little script to download comics from http://readcomiconline.to/

 #How To Use
-If you're a windows user, grab the [WINDOWS BINARY FROM HERE](https://github.com/Xonshiz/ReadComicOnline-Downloader/blob/master/ReadComicOnline%20Downloader.rar?raw=true).
+If you're a windows user, grab the [WINDOWS BINARY FROM HERE](https://github.com/Xonshiz/ReadComicOnline-Downloader/blob/master/ReadComicOnline%20Downloader.rar?raw=true) (x64) and grab the x86 or 32 Bit version from [HERE](https://github.com/Xonshiz/ReadComicOnline-Downloader/raw/master/ReadComicOnline%20Downloader%20-%2032%20Bit.rar).
 After downloading, please extract the contents using 7zip/winrar etc.

 Don't extract in places where you will need admin privilege.